Field-programmable gate array: Applications

-Usage by United States military
+United States military

 FPGAs play a crucial role in modern military communications, especially in systems like the Joint Tactical Radio System (JTRS) and in devices from companies such as Thales and Harris Corporation.
 Their flexibility and programmability make them ideal for military communications, offering customizable and secure signal processing.
 In the JTRS, used by the US military, FPGAs provide adaptability and real-time processing, crucial for meeting various communication standards and encryption methods.

+Retro gaming

+FPGAs are used by the retro gaming community in devices like the ModRetro M64 and Analogue 3D because they offer cycle-accurate hardware recreation rather than software simulation.
+This eliminates the input lag, audio glitches, and timing errors common in traditional emulators.
+By physically reconfiguring the chips' internal logic to mimic the original console's circuitry, FPGAs allow games to run almost exactly as they did on the original consoles.
+In 2025 Commodore released the "99.9% backwards compatible" C=64 Ultimate (original C=64 from 1982), based on FPGA design with added modern features like USB, HDMI, and 128MB DDR-2 memory.

 Security

 Concerning hardware security, FPGAs have both advantages and disadvantages as compared to ASICs or secure microprocessors.
 FPGAs' flexibility makes malicious modifications during fabrication a lower risk.
 Previously, for many FPGAs, the design bitstream was exposed while the FPGA loads it from external memory, typically during powerup.
-All major FPGA vendors now offer a spectrum of security solutions to designers such as bitstream encryption and authentication.
+All major FPGA vendors now offer a spectrum of security solutions to designers, such as bitstream encryption and authentication.
 For example, Altera and Xilinx offer AES encryption (up to 256-bit) for bitstreams stored in an external flash memory.
 Physical unclonable functions (PUFs) are integrated circuits that have their own unique signatures and can be used to secure FPGAs while taking up very little hardware space.

 FPGAs that store their configuration internally in nonvolatile flash memory, such as Microsemi's ProAsic 3 or Lattice's XP2 programmable devices, do not expose the bitstream and do not need encryption.
 Customers wanting a higher guarantee of tamper resistance can use write-once, antifuse FPGAs from vendors such as Microsemi.

 With its Stratix 10 FPGAs and SoCs, Altera introduced a Secure Device Manager and physical unclonable functions to provide high levels of protection against physical attacks.

-In 2012 researchers Sergei Skorobogatov and Christopher Woods demonstrated that some FPGAs can be vulnerable to hostile intent.
-They discovered a critical backdoor vulnerability had been manufactured in silicon as part of the Actel/Microsemi ProAsic 3 making it vulnerable on many levels such as reprogramming crypto and access keys, accessing unencrypted bitstream, modifying low-level silicon features, and extracting configuration data.
+In 2012, researchers Sergei Skorobogatov and Christopher Woods demonstrated that some FPGAs can be vulnerable to hostile intent.
+They discovered a critical backdoor vulnerability had been manufactured in silicon as part of the Actel/Microsemi ProAsic 3 making it vulnerable on many levels, such as reprogramming crypto and access keys, accessing unencrypted bitstream, modifying low-level silicon features, and extracting configuration data.

-In 2020 a critical vulnerability (named Starbleed) was discovered in all Xilinx 7 series FPGAs that rendered bitstream encryption useless.
+In 2020, a critical vulnerability (named Starbleed) was discovered in all Xilinx 7 series FPGAs that rendered bitstream encryption useless.
 There is no workaround.
 Xilinx did not produce a hardware revision.
 Ultrascale and later devices, already on the market at the time, were not affected.